illoRocks/stockscreener/README.md

 ### 2.1 Download Reports from the EDGAR server and save it to MongoDB | Singleprocess

-Specify the company with `cik`, `ticker` or `name`.
+Specify the company with `cik`, `name` or `name_regex` of the company.
 It should be a valid EDGAR string.
 Check the existing database or the sec website for this.
 Specify only one identifier.
 If more are given then `cik` will be used.
 Identifier could be a string or an array with strings.

 ```python
 import os